microsoft/MCW-Continuous-delivery-in-Azure-DevOps/Hands-on lab/HOL unguided - Continuous delivery in VSTS and Azure.md

 Duration: 10 Minutes

-In this exercise you will trigger an automated build and release of the web application using the build definition and release pipeline you created in earlier exercises.
+In this exercise, you will trigger an automated build and release of the web application using the build definition and release pipeline you created in earlier exercises.
 The release pipeline will deploy to three environments: dev, test, and production.

 Tasks to complete